a42qc/Born2beRoot/evaluation.md

   - **Virtualization is the process of creating a software-based**, or "virtual" version of a computer, **with dedicated amounts of CPU, memory, and storage that are "borrowed" from a physical host** computer—such as your personal computer— and/or a remote server—such as a server in a cloud provider's datacenter.
 A virtual machine is a **computer file**, typically called an image, that behaves like an actual computer.
 It **can run in a window as a separate computing environment**, often to run a different operating system—or even to function as the user's entire computer experience—as is common on many people's work computers.
 The virtual machine **is partitioned from the rest of the system**, meaning that the software inside a VM **can't interfere with the host computer's primary operating system**.

 #### What is the difference betweet aptitude and APT?
-  - Aptitude and apt-get are two of the popular tools which **handle package management**.
+  - Aptitude and apt are two of the popular tools which **handle package management**.
 Both are capable of handling all kinds of activities on packages including **installation, removal, search, etc**.
-  - Aptitude is a high-level package manager
+  - Aptitude is a high-level package manager, and provides a terminal menu interface.
   - APT is lower-level package manager

 #### What is AppArmor?